ElMyosotisCode/lrn-fe-003-cv-css-basic/README.md

 Hello... 😃👋🏻
 It's me Misael Randy Limpaty (ElMyosotisCode) your future Front End Developer Expert.

-This project is the continuation of "ATS Based CV".
+This project is a continuation of “ATS-Based CV”, where I added in all the CV contents that I wanted in my CV.

+--

+## Learning Module Session 3 -> CSS Basics Styling

 In this progress session, I added CSS basic styling rules, such as: ✌
 - CSS Simple Reset